mcneel/developer.rhino3d.com/content/en/guides/opennurbs/what-is-opennurbs/index.md

 - There are no restrictions.
 Neither copyright nor copyleft restrictions apply.
 - No contribution of effort or technology is required from the members, although it is encouraged.

-The openNURBS Toolkit is intended for C++ and .NET programmers.
+The openNURBS Toolkit is intended for C++ programmers.
 The toolkit includes complete source code to create a library that will read and write 3DM files.
 The toolkit also includes source code for several example programs.

 ## Details

 The tools provided by openNURBS include:

-- [Rhino3dmIO .NET Tookit](/guides/opennurbs/what-is-rhino3dmio) .NET Package distributed as a NuGet package.
-This contains assemblies to create and interpret OpenNurbs geometry.
-Also, use this to read/write the Rhino 3DM file format.
 - [openNURBS C++ source SDK and samples](https://www.rhino3d.com/download/openNURBS/7/release) - the original cross platform SDK.
 - Quality assurance and revision control.
 - Technical support.

 ## Limitations

 Although the openNURBS toolkit appears to be a full-featured geometry library, it is not.
 The toolkit does not include a number of important features, including:

 - Closest point calculations
 - Intersection calculations